Juneo-io/juneogo/supernets/config.md

 ### Consensus Parameters

-Subnet configs supports loading new consensus parameters.
+Supernet configs supports loading new consensus parameters.
 JSON keys are different from their matching `CLI` keys.
 These parameters must be grouped under `consensusParameters` key.
-The consensus parameters of a Subnet default to the same values used for the Primary Network, which are given [CLI Snow Parameters](/nodes/configure/avalanchego-config-flags.md#snow-parameters).
+The consensus parameters of a Supernet default to the same values used for the Primary Network, which are given [CLI Snow Parameters](/nodes/configure/avalanchego-config-flags.md#snow-parameters).

 | CLI Key                          | JSON Key              |